 The conversion of land use from forest to plantation or agriculture leads to emission of carbon due to biomass loss (Houghton 2005).
 Further, out of total C stored in an ecosystem, 89% loses are due to loss of living biomass and it is one of the important indicators of ecosystem services (Houghton 2005).
 An accurate estimation of SOC and the effects of LULC on C balance in the ecosystem are important to global climate change studies and to terrestrial carbon cycle research (Li 1998).
 Estimation of SOC stock in forest soil is important as approximately 70% of the C stored within the forest ecosystem is stored within forest soil (Dixon et al. 1994; Six et al. 2002).
 According to IPCC (2000) the major cause for the increase in C in the atmosphere (90% of net release) is change in LULC in the tropics.
 The magnitude of decline in soil C depends on the soil depth used for C estimations and time scale for land use change (IPCC 2000).
 For example, agriculture, through conversion of forests and grassland during past 140 years, has led to a net release of about 121 Gt C, of which about 60% has been emitted in tropics and remaining 40% in middle and high latitudes (IPCC 2000).
 The annual flux of C from LULC changes to the atmosphere was estimated at 2.2 (±0.6) Pg C/yr in the 1990s (Houghton 2003).
 C gains by rehabilitation of eroded and decertified soils have been estimated to be of the order of 0.1 to 0.4 t C/ha/yr (Sampson, R.N. and Scholes, 2000).

 The role of land use in carbon sequestration and how to increase carbon sink potentials of soils has attracted considerable scientific attention in recent years (Kumar and Nair 2011; Arnhold et al. 2015; Fu et al. 2010).
-It is well known fact the soil historically played the roles of both source and sink of carbon (Torbert et al. 1997).
-Specifically, it has been well demonstrated that the SOC stock of the ecosystem was significantly affected by the land use/cover change, especially in farm activities (Wu et al. 2003; Gelaw et al. 2014) deforestation (Kucuker et al. 2015; Fujisaki et al. 2015) and afforestation (Barcena et al. 2014; Omonode and Vyn, 2006).
-The majority of this research has mainly concentrated on Soil Organic Carbon (SOC) variations in the horizon and vertical layers of soil under various land uses.
+It is well known fact the soil played the roles of both source and sink of carbon (Torbert et al. 1997).
+Specifically, it has been well demonstrated that the SOC stock of the ecosystem was significantly affected by the land use/cover change, especially under farming activities (Wu et al. 2003; Gelaw et al. 2014) deforestation (Kucuker et al. 2015; Fujisaki et al. 2015) and afforestation (Barcena et al. 2014; Omonode and Vyn, 2006).
+The majority of the research majorly concentrated on Soil Organic Carbon (SOC) variations in the horizon and vertical layers of soil under various land uses.
 The SOC stocks of forest lands were higher than cropland in humid tropics or drought loess regions (Fujisaki et al. 2015; Zhang et al. 2013).

 Soil is the largest terrestrial pool of organic carbon (IPCC 2007).
 Soil organic carbon pool may greatly change responses to a host of potential environmental and anthropogenic driving factors (Stockmann et al. 2013).
-In addition, SOC and total nitrogen are supply nutrients for plant growth and improving the physical structure of the soil.
-It indicated that SOC and total nitrogen concentration enhancing the crop yield and reducing carbon emissions.
-Due that studies on nutrient composition of different land-use is essential to understand.
-This will be helpful in development of site specific nutrient management practice.
-The mineral nutrient elements play essential roles such as constituent of cell structures and cell metabolites, in cell osmotic relations and turgor-related processes, energy transfer reactions, enzyme-catalysed reactions and plant reproduction (Pandey, 2018).
+In addition, SOC improve soil structures that enables the supply of nitrogen and other essential nutrients for plant growth and improving the other physical properties of the soil.
+Studies on nutrient composition and their variation under different land-uses are essential to understand.
+This will be helpful in development of site-specific nutrient management practice.
 The present study focuses on assessment of soil nutrients in the different land use types of the upper catchment area of Narmada River Amarkantak in Central India.

 Materials and Methods